 |Cold sores are made up of a few tiny blisters clustering together.||Pimples have a single blackhead or whitehead.|

 Your doctor may suspect a cold sore based on the appearance and location of the lesion.
 To confirm a diagnosis, they may suggest:

 - a viral culture, which involves swabbing the lesions and testing the skin cells for a virus

 A doctor can diagnose pimples by looking at your skin.

 Cold sores, also called fever blisters, are tiny fluid-filled blisters that usually form in a cluster, typically at the edge of your bottom lip.
 Before the blisters appear, you may feel tingling, itching, or burning in the area.
 Eventually, the blisters will pop, form a crust, and go away in about two to four weeks.

-The herpes virus is very contagious.
-It spreads easily through skin-to-skin contact.
-Examples of ways the virus can spread include:
+The herpes virus is very contagious and it spreads easily through skin-to-skin contact.
+Actions that can lead to the spread of the virus include:

 - oral sex

 - sharing eating utensils